 Discovery of the causal organism of bovine pleuropneumonia, also known as lung plague.
 Nocard and Roux considered it a filterable virus but now known to be a mycoplasma.

-Subjects: BACTERIOLOGY › BACTERIA (mostly pathogenic; sometimes indexed only to genus) › Mycoplasma › Mycoplasma Pneumonia, VETERINARY MEDICINE › Epizootics
+Subjects: BACTERIOLOGY › BACTERIA (mostly pathogenic; sometimes indexed only to genus) › Mycoplasma › Mycoplasma pneumoniae, VETERINARY MEDICINE › Epizootics

 • 3183